Ernest Scott: Career

 In 1892 Scott (who began to call himself Besant-Scott at his wife's insistence) migrated to Australia, where he joined the staff of The Herald newspaper, edited the Austral Theosophist (established by Isabel Cooper-Oakley) which appeared from January 1894 to February 1895, and lectured.
 Around 1896 Mabel converted to Roman Catholicism and became estranged from her husband, although they continued nominal cohabitation.
 Scott subsequently abandoned theosophy.
 Mabel returned to England in 1909, taking their daughter Muriel, but Scott did not sue for divorce until 1915.
 On 25 May in Melbourne, Scott married to Bendigo-born Emily Illinden Fortuna, sister of Edward Dyason.
 They had no children.

 From 1895 to 1901 Scott was a member of the Victorian Hansard staff, and from 1901 to 1914 was on the Commonwealth Hansard staff.
 After the publication of Terre Napoléon: A History of French Explorations and Projects in Australia (London, 1910), Laperouse (Sydney, 1912) and The Life of Captain Matthew Flinders (Sydney, 1914), Scott's reputation as a historian was established.

-In 1913 Scott was appointed Professor of History at the University of Melbourne, even though Scott had never attended a university.
-He had, however, shown ability both in research and as a lecturer, and the experiment proved a great success.
+In 1913 Scott was appointed professor of history at the University of Melbourne.
 Future professors of history who passed through Scott's school included (Sir) Keith Hancock, Fred Alexander, Marnie Bassett, (Sir) Stephen Henry Roberts, Manning Clark, N. D. Harper and A. G. B. Fisher of Christchurch.

 Scott's other works included A Short History of Australia (1916), Men and Thought in Modern History (1916), History and Historical Problems (1925), Australian Discovery (1929) and in 1933 appeared volume VII of The Cambridge History of the British Empire, edited and partly written by Scott.
 Australia During the War, being volume XI of The Official History of Australia in the War of 1914–1918, appeared in 1936.
 Scott retired in 1936, was knighted in June 1939 and died of a coronary thrombosis on 6 December 1939.